stablekernel/aqueduct/source/docs/testing/best_practices.md

 See more in [Application Structure](../http/structure.md).

-### Use RESTController Subclasses
+### Use ResourceController Subclasses

-Subclassing [RESTController](../http/rest_controller.md) provides significant conveniences, safeties and behaviors used by the majority of an application's request handling logic.
+Subclassing [ResourceController](../http/resource_controller.md) provides significant conveniences, safeties and behaviors used by the majority of an application's request handling logic.
 Prefer to use this class for non-middleware controllers.

 ### Keep ApplicationChannel Tidy